 While they are a bit delicate, I’m happy to report that none of mine broke, they held together very well.
 After they cooled I coated the edges in chocolate coating and dipped them in sprinkles.
 Because I think everything is better with sprinkles.

-Once completely cool, we filled with ice cream and topped with chocolate sauce, sprinkles, M&M’s and other toppings.
+Once completely cool, we filled these chocolate tacos with ice cream and topped with chocolate sauce, sprinkles, M&M’s and other toppings.
 There are only like one million different ways you could top these.
 I’m thinking I need to try dark chocolate ice cream, caramel, peanut butter cups, whipped cream… you know, for “research” purposes.

 Heck, for a healthier version, fill them with bananas or berries!
 Or a fun flavored yogurt.
 Get creative and have fun!